aimikel/messagebird/README.md

 * From that point on, the user can navigate on the menu area to send a message to one or more recipients.
 * The user can also retriece an SMS overview based on the API key provided in the first step.

+---

+### Notes
+* In order to Login to the application, the project uses cURL to check the HTTP code status returned by Messagebird's Authentication service.
+If the returned HTTP status is 200, the user is allowed to proceed.
+Otherwise, the user is asked to fill in a valid API key.